1. Name of the location of 90% of epistaxis

 The figure shows the anatomy of the right Internal Acoustic Meatus as seen from the brainstem.
 SV is the superior vestibular nerve and IV the inferior.
 C is the cochlear nerve.
 VII is the facial nerve.

-The tumour is benign but is situated in the bony internal auditory meatus and, as it expands, it grows towards the brain stem.
-Hence, although it is benign, it can be extremely dangerous by virtue of its position and causes death by brain stem compression.
+Although the tumour is benign, it is situated in the bony internal auditory meatus and, as it expands, it grows towards the brain stem.
+Hence, it can be dangerous by virtue of its position and could cause death by brain stem compression.

 Characteristically, acoustic neuromas cause unilateral ear symptoms.
 For example, the patient may suffer with unilateral sensorineural hearing loss or unilateral tinnitus.
 Interestingly, although the tumour usually arises form the vestibular nerve, vertigo is uncommon.
 Patients may notice a mild imbalance only.
 This is due to the slow growing nature of the tumour and the ability of the brain to compensate for balance disturbance (ask your tutor for more details on this).

 Although the facial nerve is also in the IAM, an acoustic neuroma causes facial weakness relatively rarely.
 This is because motor nerve fibres are resistant to pressure.
 This is in contrast to sensory fibres (hearing) as these are thin and easily damaged by pressure.

 Investigation of acoustic neuromas is relatively simple - MRI.
 No other modality has the sensitivity, specificity and convenience.
 Audiograms are done to confirm sensory asymmetry but more arcane audiological techniques are seldom used now.